Anohita2004/Anohita2004/README.md

 If you share a passion for data science, technology, and innovation, I invite you to join me on this journey.
 Let's learn, grow, and make a positive impact together in the world of data!

 📫 Get in Touch:
 I'm open to collaborations, discussions, and learning from like-minded individuals.
 If you have questions, ideas, or just want to connect, don't hesitate to reach out.
-You can contact me through GitHub or via email at [your email address].
+You can contact me through GitHub or via email at anohitamukherjee@gmail.com.